C

 Solar Energy for Seafood & Fish Processing Factories in Thailand

-Thailand is the world's 3rd largest seafood exporter, valued at over 200 billion THB/year.
+Thailand exported USD 7.14 billion of seafood in 2024 -- a 10-year high, per Department of Fisheries data.
 Shrimp, tuna, squid, and frozen seafood processing factories cluster densely in Samut Sakhon, Samut Prakan, Songkhla, and Ranong.
-Electricity is 15-25% of production costs, with cold storage and blast freezing consuming the most at 40-50%.
-Solar can cut electricity bills 30-50% while meeting EU CBAM and global retailer sustainability audit requirements.
+Electricity is one of the largest operating costs because the cold chain must run 24 hours a day, with cold storage and blast freezing consuming the most at 40-50%.
+Solar can cut electricity bills 30-50% while strengthening global retailer sustainability audit performance.

 Cold storage and blast freezing (40-50% of total electricity): blast freezers drop temperature from 0°C to -35°C within 4-6 hours, cold rooms store products at -18 to -25°C, plate freezers handle tuna and squid, raw material cold rooms maintain 0-4°C -- all running 24/7 without interruption.
 Processing lines (20-25%): conveyors, cutting, filleting, washing, boiling, frying, steaming.
 Ice making (10-15%): flake ice and tube ice for raw material preservation and QC.
 Packaging (5-10%): vacuum sealers, MAP (Modified Atmosphere Packaging).
 Wastewater treatment (5-10%): aeration, DAF, activated sludge systems.